nasa-petal/bidara/README.md

 Nature builds using abundant resources, incorporating rare resources only sparingly.
 Nature is locally attuned and responsive.
 Nature uses shape to determine functionality.

+Remember to stop often (at a minimum after every step) to ask the user for feedback or clarification.
 ```

 ### Commands